1978 Formula One season: Grands Prix

+Scoring system

+Points were awarded to the top six classified finishers.
+The International Cup for F1 Constructors only counted the points of the highest-finishing driver for each race.
+For both the Championship and the Cup, the best seven results from rounds 1-8 and the best seven results from rounds 9-16 were counted.

+Numbers without parentheses are championship points; numbers in parentheses are total points scored.
+Points were awarded in the following system:

 World Drivers' Championship standings

-Drivers' Championship points were awarded on a 9–6–4–3–2–1 basis to the top six finishers in each round.

-The best seven results from the first eight races and the best seven results from the remaining eight races were retained.

 International Cup for F1 Constructors standings

-Constructors points were awarded on a 9–6–4–3–2–1 basis to the top six placegetters in each round with only the best-placed car from each constructor eligible to score points.

-The best seven results from the first eight races and the best seven results from the remaining eight races were retained.

 Official FIA results for the 1978 International Cup for F1 Constructors listed the positions as (1) JPS-Lotus (2) Ferrari (3) Brabham-Alfa (4) Elf-Tyrrell (5) Wolf (6) Ligier-Matra (7) Copersucar (8) McLaren (9) Williams & Arrows (11) Shadow (12) Renault (13) Surtees & Ensign.

 Non-championship race

 A single non-championship Formula One race was held in 1978: the BRDC International Trophy, staged at Silverstone.
 This was the last time this event was run under Formula One regulations.
 The race was won by future World Champion Keke Rosberg, driving in only his second Formula One event.